mahaveerverma/hand-gesture-recognition-opencv/README.md

 Now, you have to capture your hand histogram.
 Place your hand over the 9 small boxes in the frame so as to capture the maximum range of shades of your hand.
 Don't let any shadow or air gap show on the boxed areas for best results.
 Press 'c' to capture the hand and generate a histogram.

 The setup is now complete.
-Now you will see your hand is getting detected and you will notice a circle inside your palm area, with lines projecting out from it towards your fingers.
+Now you will see, by keeping your hand inside the rectangular frame, it gets detected and you will notice a circle inside your palm area, with lines projecting out from it towards your fingers.
 Try moving your hands, hiding a few fingers or giving it one of the sample gestures implemented in the program.

 The sample gestures implemented are described with screenshots in the documentation.